Submarines in the United States Navy: Early history (1775–1914)

 The first submarine used in combat was the USS Turtle.
 The Turtle was built in 1775 and was made to attach explosive charges to the hulls of the ships.
-Several attempts were made against British Ships in American harbors in 1776, but none were successful.
+Several attempts were made against British ships in American harbors in 1776, but none were successful.

 Other submersible projects date to the 19th century.
 Alligator was a US Navy submarine that was never commissioned.
 She was being towed to South Carolina to be used in taking Charleston, but was lost in bad weather on 2 April 1863 off Cape Hatteras, North Carolina.
 On February 17, 1864, the H. L. Hunley (submarine) became the first submarine to sink a warship.

 Real progress began late in the century with the building of the USS Holland (SS-1), named after John Philip Holland.
+The USS Holland was the first submarine in the US Navy, commissioned on April 1, 1900.
+Submarines have been active component of the US Navy ever since.
 The boat was developed at Lewis Nixon's Crescent Shipyard located in Elizabeth, New Jersey.
 This pioneering craft was in service for 10 years and was a developmental and trials vessel for many systems on other early submarines.

+Later submarines were given such names as Grampus, Salmon, and Porpoise, but were also named for venomous and stinging creatures, such as Adder, Tarantula, and Viper.
+Submarines were renamed in 1911 and carried alphanumeric names such as A-1, C-1, H-3, and L-7.
+In 1920 the U.S. Navy Department established a standard Type and Class letter designation system.
+"SS" was established as the two-letter class designation for Submarine (first line).
+In addition to a name, each U.S. submarine carries a Class designation followed by an assigned hull number.
+Note that "SS" is not an acronym for 'Submersible Ship'; Warship classifications for U.S. submarines include "SSN", Submarine (nuclear-powered); "SSBN", Ballistic Missile Submarine (nuclear-powered), and "SSGN", Guided Missile Submarine (nuclear-powered).